 A survey of techniques and tools for effectively visualizing small and large data sets in informative ways for a variety of audiences.
 Examples from a range of disciplines are used.
+Prerequisite: C- or better in MATH 117

 DATA 252/Modeling and Simulation